Sex & Relationships

 When you're dozing off alone in bed, your inner thoughts can break free.
-If you have a sex dream, it could mean you're looking for some external desires or answers to a current or potential relationship question.
-Here are nine different types of sex dreams you might experience (as they're actually pretty common).
+If you have a sex dream, it could mean you're looking for some external desires or answers to a relationship question.
+Here are eleven different types of sex dreams you might experience (as they're actually pretty common).
 Instead of brushing them off, take a moment to evaluate them and figure out what they might be trying to tell you.

 1. A Sex Dream Where You Or Your Partner Is Cheating

 If you wake up from a dream (or nightmare) that your partner is cheating on you, you may want to take note.
 According to Lauri Quinn Loewenberg, a professional dream analyst and author of the book Dream On It: Unlock Your Dreams, Change Your Life, if you imagine your partner cheating, it could mean you're insecure in your relationship — and that it's time to communicate these concerns.

 Though these dreams can sometimes be a result of picking up on tiny clues your partner is cheating, they don't guarantee something is going on behind your back.
 More often than not, they're just your brain's way of telling you it's time to have a conversation about the topic.
 By sitting down with your partner and chatting about your worries, or even straight-up explaining your dream to them, you should be able to get to a place where you feel more secure.